rinfo/rdl/tools/README.txt

 Option A: Use Groovy's Grape With Local Maven Repo
 ------------------------------------------------------------------------

-Groovy's dependency mechanism (using ``@Grab``) annotations can be used with your local Maven repository.
+Groovy's dependency mechanism (using ``@Grab`` annotations) can be used with your local Maven repository.

+The instructions below should make your locally installed dependencies locatable (provided that you have ``mvn install``:ed your packages; see
+<packages/java/README.txt>).

 To do this, locate the file:

     <$HOME/.groovy/grapeConfig.xml>